 What you might not know is that the recent devastating bushfires from 2018 and 2019 caused havoc in the Tahune Forest Area, crippling the park and forcing it to close temporarily.
 Luckily, Tahune Adventures have since rebuilt and have now reopened to the public.

 In this guide, I’ll detail everything you need to know about visiting Tahune Adventures since the reopening to help you decide whether it’s something you want to check out.
 I’ve also included some photos that will show you what the park looks like now after the fires.

-Where is the Tahune Airwalk Tasmania?
+Where is the Tahune Airwalk In Tasmania?

-Combined: Tahune Airwalk & Hastings Caves Day Trip
+Tahune Airwalk & Hastings Caves Day Trip

-If you’re in Hobart and considering checking out the Tahune Airwalk, then a good bet might be to book an organised day trip that also includes a trip to Hastings Caves and Thermal Springs.
+If you're in Hobart and considering checking out the Tahune Forest Airwalk, then a good bet might be to book an organised day trip that also includes a trip to Hastings Caves and Thermal Springs.

 This combined tour heads 40 metres below and above ground!
 You'll get return accommodation transfers, guided tours of the caves, entry to the Tahune Airwalk and all fees are included.